GRAINS-Wheat jumps 1% on renewed concerns over Black Sea grain deal

 He said Russia could work outside it if Western countries maintain what he said were obstacles to agricultural exports that were getting tougher.

+Ukraine's grain exports for the 2022/23 season were at 38.8 million tonnes as of April 10, Agriculture Ministry data showed on Monday.

+The volume so far in the current July-to-June season included about 13.3 million tonnes of wheat, 22.8 million tonnes of corn and 2.31 million tonnes of barley.

-Forecasts for warmer, drier weather in the U.S. Farm Belt added to pressure on CBOT futures, as it will encourage corn and soybean plantings, traders said.
+Forecasts for warmer, drier weather in the U.S. Farm Belt weighed on CBOT corn futures, as it will encourage plantings, traders said.

-Grain traders are awaiting a monthly U.S. agricultural supply and demand report due on Tuesday.

 Large speculators trimmed their net short position in CBOT corn futures in the week to April 4, regulatory data released on Friday showed.